Thielith/Fraymakers-Entity-Statistics/README.md

 ### Linux
 1. Download source files.
+    - If you want to make Windows executables, also install [mingw-w64-jsoncpp](https://aur.archlinux.org/packages/mingw-w64-jsoncpp).
+If you don't know how, just use `yay`
 2. Run the included makefile.
     - Note:  It assumes you followed the instructions from the [Entity Extractor](https://github.com/Thielith/Fraymakers-Entity-Data-Extractor) library page and put the libraries and header stuff in `/usr/local/lib` and `/usr/local/include` respectivley.
 If you didn't, then modify the paths in the `LOOK_HERE_TOO` makefile variable.
+    - To make Windows executables, run `make windows`

 ### Windows (outdated, probably)
 Setting up the right dependicies on Windows took me a long time so there will be unnecessary steps below if you're an experienced dev.